PoCInnovation/Workshops/p2p/README.md

 # 🕸️ P2P Workshops

-Peer to peer workshops to introduce students to peer-to-peer technologies and notions.
+Workshops to introduce students to peer-to-peer & blockchain technologies and notions.

 In each directory you will find a `README` explaining the purpose of the Workshop, and a `SETUP` if needed.